This post may contain affiliate links. Read the full disclosure

 Learn about Aboriginal culture together or spot animals in the wild.
 Day trip to the worlds oldest rainforest or the world’s largest coral reef!
 Cairns with kids is an adventure waiting to happen!

-There are plenty of Cairns attractions and activities to suit all ages.
+There are plenty of family things to do in Cairns for free and iconic Cairns attractions and activities to suit all ages.
 Check out the best things to do in Cairns with kids:

 Free Things To Do In Cairns With Kids

-Here are some of the most popular free things to do in Cairns:
+Here are some of the most popular free things to do in Cairns Australia: